-This highly interactive workshop combines the core content from two popular data modelling offerings by Alec Sharp - "Business Oriented Data Modelling" and "Advanced Data Modelling."
-The first day of the workshop gets both new and experienced modellers to the same baseline on terminology, conventions, and unique, business-engaging approaches.
-The next two days provide intense, hands-on practice with more advanced situations, such as the enforcement of complex business rules, handling recurring patterns, satisfying regulatory requirements to model time and history, capturing complex changes and corrections, and integrating with dimensional modelling.
-In all cases, the underlying philosophy is that a data model is a description of a business, not of a database.
+Our most popular workshop!
+This intensive 3-day workshop combines the core content from two popular offerings by Alec Sharp - "Business Oriented Data Modelling" and "Advanced Data Modelling."
+First, the workshop gets both new and experienced modellers to the same baseline on terminology, conventions, and Clariteq's unique, business-engaging approach.
+We ensure a common understanding of what a data model really is, and maximising its relevance.
+Then, we provide intense, hands-on practice with more advanced situations, such as the enforcement of complex business rules, handling recurring patterns, satisfying regulatory requirements to model time and history, capturing complex changes and corrections, and integrating with dimensional modelling.
+Always, the philosophy is that a data model is a description of a business, not of a database, and the emphasis is on engaging the business and improving communication.